 DEP intends to update the Statewide health standard Medium-Specific Concentrations (MSCs) based on any new toxicological data published since the last revisions to the MSCs.
 DEP is required to update the MSCs every three years so the standards include the most current scientific data.
-DEP intends to provide draft revisions to the Cleanup Standards Scientific Advisory Board in May 2013 and to the Storage Tank Advisory Committee in June 2013.
+DEP provided draft revisions to the CSSAB in May 2013 and received comments from the Board.
+DEP will also present the draft regulations to the Storage Tank Advisory Committee in June 2013.